TITLE: RING OF SWINGS

 LOCATION: PRINSENPARK ROTTERDAM

-"The Ring of Swings is a place where generations come together, where you play together and where you have fun together."
+"The Ring of Swings is a place where generations come together,

 The Ring of Swings aims to test new formats of social relations in public space, it is a hybrid form, where you can relax, meet others and swing wildly regardless of age.
 The circular layout resembles a clearing in the forest where the slender wooden columns recall tall trees.
 The swings hang from a structural ring between these wooden columns.
 All swings face each other so it’s easier to talk, listen and see each other while having fun.
 The aim is to stimulate new encounters that can trigger conversations between its visitors. everyone knows the benches in the park, they are often placed along a path or in the periphery of the park, unfortunately, they do not often encourage social interaction.
 If you want to laugh or play then you go to the children's playground which is designed specifically for children.
 As a parent -or grandparent- it often comes down to being on the sideline.
 The Ring of Swings instead is a concept that overlaps those existing functions into a hybrid space relaxing and playing.